george-zip/computational_linguistics/README.md

 ### Text Normalization

 The script normalizes by case folding.
-Even thought the sample input doesn't contain these, there’s obviously a lot more that should be done to handle contractions, punctuation and so on.
+Even though the sample input doesn't contain these, there’s obviously a lot more that should be done to handle contractions, punctuation and so on.

 There is also the problem of the different character sets in German and English.
 For now, I’ve worked around the